 Wood and ceramic tiles for instance provide a more traditional look, while synthetics, chrome, and granite tend to give a modern feel.
 The materials you choose for the work-tops (butcher block, stone, formica, concrete, etc.), units, and fittings can make all the difference so think carefully before you decide.
 Try to stick with one theme.

 Determine the shape of your kitchen area. — There are 4 common shapes when it comes to kitchen planning: The single line, L shaped, U shaped, and the island shape.

 To help you decide which suits your space the best, you must take into account the doorways, windows and through traffic.

-Be aware of the kitchen triangle. — All kitchens need to contain 3 distinct areas: Preparation, cooking, and cleaning up.
+Be aware of the kitchen work triangle; All kitchens need to contain 3 distinct areas: Preparation, cooking, and cleaning up.

-Make sure you allow enough space to accommodate, ideally between 4 and 9 feet for each area.
+Make sure you allow enough space to accommodate these, ideally between 4 and 9 feet for each area.
 Its also important to make sure there is ease of movement between the areas.

-Have a checklist. — There are so many things to think about when planning a new kitchen so make yourself a list including: storage units, work-tops, cooker and hood, hob, lighting, fixtures and fittings, flooring, appliances, and colour scheme.
+Make a checklist. — There are so many things to think about when planning a new kitchen so make yourself a list including: storage units, work-tops, cooker and hood, hob, lighting, fixtures and fittings, flooring, appliances, and color scheme.

 Not only do you have to consider all these items but you also have to make sure they will live in harmony with each other.

 It might seem overwhelming but take it step-by-step and dont cut corners.
 Youll be amazed what you can achieve.
 The 6 tips to make redesigning your kitchen easier is your ace in the hole.